TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 The ICs will take in 8 V from the MPPC Output voltage that is controlled by the Arduino's PWM.

+### Overcharge Protection:

+The _LTC4020_ handles all aspects of charging, including overcharge protection.
+This is done through the use of the different charging modes.
+Once the battery is deemed 'charged enough', float charge kicks in to place to maintain the battery at near full capacity.
+This is standard for sealed lead acid batteries.

 ### Battery Charging Voltage Programming:
 ```math
 V_{FLOAT} = 2.3125 \times\ (1 + \frac{R_{FB1}}{R_{FB2}})